HwWobbe/Wip-Main/README.md

           - communication should start with Dani
             - confirm Hlh < LzH
 - trigger another Ask of "your CoPilot"

+- it is likely that a much larger ConText submission will be neede to make the Bots effective
+  - consider using a separate google docsFile (as opposed to DgH)
+    - test this as a shared (via permissions) input
+      - at least claude should be okay - confirm this
+        - note the possible re-work will consume resources
+          - this could be minimized according to reported procedures
+            - test these
+  - first try using DgH as a source for small snippets like this
+    - perhaps " PiecemealContext "

 ### 2025-02-19:
 - resume Convention work